iturdikulov/notes/Spaced_repetition.md

 [spaced repetition](https://www.stephenmwangi.com/obsidian-spaced-repetition/)
 and various note types to generate flashcards.
 I also use it to select current notes to work.
+TODO: describe how I use it (reviewing notes)

 ## Hotkeys